hanglider/hanglider/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on DL model and decentralized task-server
+- 🔭 I’m currently working on DL model in trading
 - 🌱 I’m currently learning linear algebra, neural nets and distributed systems
 <!--
 **hanglider/hanglider** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.